openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ran on that deployment and data compatible with that deployment was backed up.
 Downgrade (migrating to older version of MicroShift) will not be supported.

-In order to integrate into RHDE, MicroShift needs to augmented with functionality to back up and restore its data together with ostree deployments, and refuse or perform data migration to newer storage schema version.
+In order to integrate into RHDE, MicroShift needs to be augmented with functionality to back up and restore its data together with ostree deployments, and refuse or perform data migration to newer storage schema version.
 Integration with greenboot will allow system's health to depend on state of the